 IDH brings together businesses, governments, farmers, communities and civil society to build sustainable governance models in tropical sourcing areas, or landscapes.
 Through our PPI approach, we create areas where agricultural products are grown sustainably (Production), forests and natural resources are safeguarded (Protection), and communities thrive (Inclusion).
-Scroll down to see our landscapes and or download our Landscape Information Brief.
+Scroll down to see our landscapes or download our Landscape Approaches Brochure.

 In the face of the rapidly growing threats of climate change, reducing deforestation stands as a crucial mitigation-step in the battle to preserve our planet.
 Forests store massive amounts of carbon, provide numerous ecosystem services, and are among the most biodiverse biomes on earth.
 Despite their value, forests, and especially tropical rainforests, are under siege by human activity.
 Enormous areas of tropical forest – the equivalent of the landmass of the United Kingdom – are lost every year, and commodity demand in Europe is a significant contributor.

 In this first-of-its-kind report, we present an overview of the current situation of deforestation, the drivers behind the loss of forest in tropical countries, the best present-day mitigation efforts, and future strategies to save our forests